lmc-eu/steward/README.md

 ## Getting started
 ### 1. Install Steward
-We recommend to have functional tests in the same repository as your application.
+For most cases we recommend having functional tests in the same repository as your application but in a separate folder.
-So let's suggest we put them in `selenium-tests/` directory. **In this directory** create a new composer.json file (you can use `composer init` command).
-You will need to have [Composer](https://getcomposer.org/) installed to do this.
+So let's suggest we put them in `selenium-tests/` directory.

-Then simply install Steward and add it as a dependency:
+**In this directory** then simply install Steward:

 ```sh
 $ composer require lmc/steward
 ```

+Note you will need to have [Composer](https://getcomposer.org/) installed to do this.

 ### 2. Download Selenium server and browser driver
 You can download and run Selenium standalone server and the browser locally right on your computer.
-Another possibility is to [start Selenium server + browser inside Docker container](https://github.com/lmc-eu/steward/wiki/Selenium-server-&-browser-drivers#option-2-start-selenium-server--browser-inside-docker-).
+Another possibility is to [start Selenium server + browser inside Docker container][wiki-docker].
 To run Selenium locally:

 #### Get Selenium standalone server